I have my brain tied behind my back, as always, to make things fair.

 All right, CNN is gone.

-CNN is totally run amuck.
+CNN is totally run amok.

 That is impossible.

-The lesson went on for a while, which of course it won't.
+The lesson went on for a while, which of course it won't, because it doesn't really shut down as we've been over.

 I don't know how many times.

-Banger Main, Matt, welcome to the EIB network.
+Banger Main, Matt, welcome to the EIB Network.

 Hello, sir.

-Hey, God bless you, Ross.
+Hey, God bless you, Rush.

 Thank you.